YINI-lang/YINI-spec/RATIONALE.md

 - **Clean** in structure, but not overly forgiving (permissive).
 - **Modern**, but respectful of INI's readability and legacy.

-And, honestly — it was also created partly for the fun of it.
+It was also an enjoyable technical challenge to design.
 Exploring the edge between structure and simplicity became an enjoyable challenge in itself.
 If others find value in it too, that's a welcome bonus. 🙂

 It's a format that aims to put **clarity** and **developer experience (DX)** first — balancing readability with formal grammar rules to enable robust tooling and validation.